 About the Center for the Arts in Society

-In 2008 the focus and organization of the Center changed as it shifted away from supporting residential fellowships and toward supporting multi-year collaborative artistic and scholarly projects undertaken by Center members.
-We are doing so under the rubric of three-year “Initiatives” on themes of interest to significant numbers of faculty from the College of Fine Arts and the College of Humanities and Social Sciences.
-Each Initiative is led by two co-organizers and a cross-college executive committee, which selects three multi-year Projects for support.
+In 2008 the focus and organization of CAS changed as it shifted away from supporting residential fellowships and toward supporting multi-year collaborative artistic and scholarly projects undertaken by Carnegie Mellon faculty members.
+This shift is facilitated under the rubric of three-year “Initiatives” on themes of interest to significant numbers of faculty from the College of Fine Arts and the College of Humanities and Social Sciences.
+Each Initiative is led by two co-organizers who, with the director, select three multi-year projects for support.
+A cross-college executive committee is also seated to advise the projects during the three-year initiative.
 Each Project has a leader or leaders, and involves different constituencies of people drawn from within and outside Carnegie Mellon University.
 The initiative organizers, executive committee members, and project leaders take an active role in supervising the projects, as well as other Center-sponsored talks, workshops, and public events relating to the topic of the Initiative.
-Currently, members from the Departments of English, History, and Modern Languages, and the Schools of Art, Drama, and Music, are taking part in a three-year initiative on “Public Art” (2008-2011) with three sponsored projects.
-In addition, they are working at building connections with arts organizations in Pittsburgh through a planned series of workshops on public art.
+The named initiatives thus far have been: “Public Art” (2008-2011), “Media” (2011-14) and “Performance” (2014 – 17).

 CAS seeks to actively participate in furthering the intellectual pursuits of the faculty in the humanities and the Arts by creating small focused events with visitors to campus.
 We have held workshops lead by most of the Center’s invited speakers.
 The workshops develop connections among faculty and with representatives of organizations in Pittsburgh through a planned series of discussions and debates framed by a subject and materials provided by the guest lecturer.